 Ancient Lydian necklace returns to Türkiye from US museum.

-You are currently viewing Ancient Lydian necklace returns to Türkiye from US museum.
+Artistic representation for Ancient Lydian necklace returns to Türkiye from US museum.

 The artifact, a golden pendant shaped like a serpent, was stolen from the site in 1998.
 It was purchased by the Metropolitan Museum of Art in New York and has been on display for years.
 The Turkish government, after years of negotiations, has finally secured the return of the artifact.